 Mr. Guy: Zombie Hunter – Act 1: To Save Himself, written by Jayel Draco, features illustrations from an all-star lineup: Jayel Draco, Walter Ostlie, Diana Camero, and Jacey Chase.
 There’s also cover art from Sonne, letters from Cardinal Rae, and guest art from Sophia Murphy.
 In this 54-page graphic novel, you’ll be treated to a smorgasbord of visual stylings and a gut-busting deconstruction of your favorite classic zombie subgenres.
 It‘s one heckin’ heck of a ride!

-Get some freebies, & Stay up-to-date with our latest stuff!
+Get some free comics, & Stay up-to-date with Oneshi’s latest!